I'm Launching Street-Smart Coding: 30 Lessons to Help You Code Like a Pro (the Roadmap I Wish I Had Starting Out)

 Inside “Street-Smart Coding”

-Another tip is to watch a TV show.
-And no, it’s not Mr. Robot or Silicon Valley.
+One lesson comes from a TV show.
+Nope, not Mr. Robot or Silicon Valley.
 That’s on Chapter #29.
 It will teach you about problem-solving.